Cestunyu/cestunyu.github.io/_posts/2019-04-24-R1 Notes on Mahler's Symphony 5.md

 Mahler had written funeral marches before—the first three symphonies all include them—but this is a new kind of funeral music: tough as nails, lean, scrubbed clean of simple pictorial touches. <u>It is a much more concise movement than the tremendous march that opens the Resurrection Symphony.</u>

 * Here the march gives way to a defiant trio—a terrible outburst of grief;
-* then the cortège returns, followed by the trio, now dragged down to the march’s slow, lumbering pace.
+* then the cortège returns, followed by the trio, now dragged down to the march’s slow, lumbering pace.
 * Near the end there is a new idea, full of yearning—a rising minor ninth falling to the octave—that will find fulfillment in the second movement, just as that movement will echo things already developed here.
 * The trumpet calls the first movement to a close, in utter desolation.